 Your best allies are early-game races that agree to protect instead of kill you (Lizards, Birds, Fascists).
 Other good choices are Feds (super-refit of low-tech cubes), and Privateers (MBRs towing Fireclouds can really expand your network quickly).
 However, don’t be too choosy about your allies – if the other player is good, can win you the game regardless of his race.

-I would always choose an adjacent neighbour as one of your allies, no matter which race it is, because you need at least one border protected – you will easily fall if both your neighbours decide to attack, even if they aren’t actively working together.
-However, you can usually do decently well against ONE enemy by giving ground, laying minefields, and stalling for time until you’re ready.
+I would always choose an adjacent neighbor as one of your allies, no matter which race it is, because you need at least one border protected – you will easily fall if both your neighbors decide to attack, even if they aren’t actively working together.
+However, you can usually do decently well against ONE enemy by giving ground, laying minefields, and stalling for time until you’re ready, or until you ally can come help you.

 Pretty much everyone hates you, largely because of your assimilation ability.
 The hardest races to deal with are those with cloaking, as you have no specific defenses against it.
 One thing you CAN do if you suspect cloakers are orbiting a planet, is to use Chunnel tricks, such as having a Firecloud chunnel from that planet to one with good defenses, and within or behind a minefield.
 By doing so, the cloaked ship will be displaced from their hiding place, although still cloaked, but hopefully at a location where they are less dangerous to your fleet, and hopefully also trapped in a minefield.